Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Mean almost periodicity and characterization of pure-point diffraction

-In this section, we introduce a notion of almost periodicity for functions and measures based on the (semi)norms arising from averaging.
-This form of almost periodicity seems not to have been considered before.
-We use it to characterize pure point diffraction.
+In this chapter, we introduce the notion of mean almost periodicity for functions and measures based on the seminorms $\|\cdot\|_{\be,p,\cA}$ and $\|\cdot\|_{\we,p,\cA}$, which arise from averaging.
+We use it to characterize pure-point diffraction.

+For bounded functions $ f: \NN \to \CC$, mean almost periodicity was defined in \cite[Def.~6.6]{Que}, and it was used to characterize pure-point diffraction \cite[Lem.~6.6]{Que}.
+The approach in \cite{Que} uses the fact that the dual group $\widehat{\ZZ}=\RR/\ZZ$ is compact, and it does not seem to be easy to extend mean almost periodicity beyond non-discrete groups.

+Systematic study for mean almost periodicity in arbitrary $\sigma$-compact LCAG seems not to have been undertaken before.

-\subsection{Mean almost periodic functions and measures}
+\section{Mean almost periodic functions and measures}